Patagonia, Inc.: Manufacturing

+It was found in 2011 that Patagonia used unnatural water repellants to make their outerwear able to repel water effectively.
+These repellants have been found to be carcinogenic; however, Patagonia continued to use them.
+Since this was found, Patagonia has changed what they use as water repellants, finding only trace amounts of the carcinogens.

 In June 2016, Patagonia released a set of principles for the treatment of animals used to manufacture wool garments, as well as land-use practices and sustainability.

-In April 2017, Patagonia announced that merchandise in good condition can be returned for new merchandise credits.
+In 2017, Patagonia created a trade-in and exchange program called Worn Wear.
+Through this program, merchandise in good condition can be returned for new merchandise credits.
 The used merchandise is cleaned, repaired and sold on its "Worn Wear" website.
-In 2019, it launched a program named ReCrafted that creates and sells clothing made from scraps of fabric coming from used Patagonia gear.
+In 2019, Patagonia launched a program named ReCrafted that creates and sells clothing made from scraps of fabric coming from used Patagonia gear.
+The program promotes longer life spans for their clothing by providing sewing videos and/or the help of professionals via events in both the United States and Europe.

 As of 2019, the firm aims to become carbon neutral by 2025.
-Patagonia uses a circular economy strategy in their product design, In 2021, Patagonia announced that it would no longer produce its clothing with added corporate logos to improve garment life-spans.
+Patagonia provides lifetime product guarantees and offers repairs.
+It also uses a circular economy strategy in their product design.
+In 2021, Patagonia announced that it would no longer produce its clothing with added corporate logos to improve garment life-spans.